Oh, the stories I hear from people wanting more time…

 “There’s not enough time in the day to accomplish everything I want to get done.”

-"I don't have time to be creative!"
+“I don’t have time to sleep, let alone to be creative!”

 “I feel like my days, weeks, years just fly by, and I’m missing out on so much.”

 I hear the Not Enough Time story as often as I hear the Not Enough Money story.
 The root of this problem, as always, is mindset.

 Until you’re convinced that you have all the time you could possibly need (you do), let’s talk about what action you can take right now to experience way more time.

 First, allow me to introduce a term: energy drainer.

 An energy drainer is anything that makes you feel less energetic.
 It costs you time, both directly and indirectly.

 By noticing, then actively eliminating or changing your energy drainers, you’ll win back time you didn’t even notice you were wasting.